shanderlam/emacs-configuration/README.md

 This is my emacs configuration.
 ===============================

-Copy files to anywhere you want, then make ~/.emacs symbolic link to init-file.el.
-As a alternative, you can use *`load-file'* function to load init-file.el in the ~/.emacs file.
+Copy files to anywhere you want, then use *`load-file'* function to load init-file.el in the ~/.emacs file.

 *\`emacs-config-dir'* is the directory hold emacs config files.